paceval/paceval/examples_sources/NodeJS_examples/k8s/doc/Readme.md

 ### Install Redis cluster

 This Kubernetes native paceval-service uses Redis as the in-memory cache.
-Run the following commands to install the Redis cluster:
+Run the following commands to install the Redis cluster (you may need to change the path to your local paceval.
+GitHub):
 ```shell
 kubectl create ns redis
 kubectl apply -f GitHub/paceval/examples_sources/NodeJS_examples/k8s/redis/redis-template.yaml